Utility Warehouse Broadband Review (Updated June 2026)

 Before you sign up, the main thing to understand is how the bundle changes your freedom to switch later.

 The Golden Handcuffs: This is the real catch with Utility Warehouse.
 Once your broadband, energy and mobile all sit together, leaving one service can affect the overall value of the bundle.
-So a cheaper standalone energy tariff somewhere else might not look quite as cheap once you lose UW bundle perks.
+So a cheaper standalone deal elsewhere might not look quite as cheap once you lose UW bundle perks.

-Contract Commitment: UW broadband deals are generally sold on 18-month minimum terms, so this is better suited to people who value convenience and stability more than constant switching.
+Contract Commitment: Current UW broadband deals are listed with a 24-month contract and published future price changes, so this is better suited to people who value convenience and stability more than constant switching.

 Company Background